victorsemipalatin/zone_characteristics/README.md

-### This repository contains a program that can calculate zone characteristics of drift chamber
+### This repository contains a program that helps to calculate zone characteristics of drift chamber

 ### The author: Zavidov Egor